Paris green: Bookbindings

 Throughout the 19th century, Paris green and similar arsenic pigments were used in books, particularly on bookcloth coverings, textblock edges, decorative labels and onlays, and in printed or manual illustrations.
 The colorant is particularly prevalent in bookbindings from the 1850s and 1860s published in Germany, England, France, and the United States.
 Use of arsenic-containing pigments waned in the later part of the 19th-century with heightened awareness of their toxicity and the availability of less toxic chromium- and cobalt-based alternatives.
 Since February 2024, several German libraries have started to block public access to their stock of 19th century books, to check for the degree of poisoning.
 The Poison Book Project has cataloged books with these bindings.

 Wallpaper

 Paris green became a popular paint in mass-produced wallpaper, which is believed to have shortened lifespans.
+Prolonged exposure to Paris green pigment dust as a result of its use in wallpaper could result in chronic arsenic poisoning affecting the nervous and digestive systems.
 Wallpaper swatches from this era have been preserved in the book Shadows from the Walls of Death.

 Fireworks

-The color pigment is also used by various historical formulas in fireworks to create blue flame effects.
-However the commercial use is precluded due to the high toxicity.
+The pigment was used by various historical pyrotechnic compositions to create blue flame effects.
+However, commercial use is precluded due to the compound's high toxicity.